 Cost-plus pricing, or “pricing cost plus,” involves adding a fixed percentage to your total costs to set a selling price.
-This method helps ensure all expenses are covered and a profit is made.
-This guide explains how to calculate cost-plus pricing, its advantages, and its drawbacks.
-You’ll also see examples and best practices.
+Cost plus pricing focuses on a traditional and straightforward pricing method that relies on adding a fixed markup to costs, making it simple but less responsive to market conditions compared to competition-based, value-based, or demand-based strategies.
+This guide explains how to calculate cost-plus pricing using the cost plus method, its advantages, and its drawbacks.
+You’ll also see examples and best practices to help you determine the appropriate selling price for your offerings.

 Key Takeaways